AmickGIT/fash_io_nate/README.md

 ## UI Features
-- Filtering: Seamless filtering integration with brands, dress code, sleeve, fit, and most importantly color.
+- **Filtering**: Seamless filtering integration with brands, dress code, sleeve, fit, and most importantly color.
-- Search Bar: The search bar understands the context of your search and filters out results.
+- **Search Bar**: The search bar understands the context of your search and filters out results.
 For example: It can handle queries like “Pink Athletic Wear, that go with black pants” and returns the most relevant clothes in the dataset.
-- Virtual Wardrobe: This feature is to store their whole wardrobe in the platform, which will help the recommender model understand the user’s preference.
+- **Virtual Wardrobe**: This feature is to store their whole wardrobe in the platform, which will help the recommender model understand the user’s preference.
-- Buy/Not Interested: We can buy/reject clothes based on our liking, bought clothes get stored in the virtual wardrobe.
+- **Buy/Not Interested**: We can buy/reject clothes based on our liking, bought clothes get stored in the virtual wardrobe.
-- Match my Style: This button is used to align the filtered clothes according to the user’s preference (both positive and negative embeddings), and returns the 20 best clothes.
+- **Match my Style**: This button is used to align the filtered clothes according to the user’s preference (both positive and negative embeddings), and returns the 20 best clothes.
-- Uniqueness Bar: The uniqueness bar has 3 modes: “low”, “medium” and “high”.
+- **Uniqueness Bar**: The uniqueness bar has 3 modes: “low”, “medium” and “high”.
 It can be used when the user has selected the Match my Style button, and based on the value of the bar, the model recommends clothes. - Low: Clothes very similar to the user’s liking, High: Clothes just about the user’s style but still unique enough.
-- Wardrobe Builder (Future Prospect):
+- **Wardrobe Builder (Future Prospect)**: Helps the user build an overall balanced wardrobe, we plan to find out ideal wardrobe vectors, and create a model that will recommend clothes, that will make the user’s wardrobe drift towards the ideal wardrobe.
+The Ideal wardrobe can be defined as one where every type of cloth type exists.

 ## Example of the "Match my Style" functionality based on user preferences and past choices:
 ![MatchMyStyle](demos/match_my_style.gif)